bilalseen/patika.dev-todo-app/README.md

 # patika.dev ToDo App

-## This project is patika.dev homework
+## This project is a patika.dev homework
 I made todo-app in this project.

 Images from the project.